shenghungKuan/Hotel_Searcher/README.md

-# Trip helper web application
+# Hotel searcher web application

 This is a web application that can help you plan your trips!
 You can search for hotels and it will bring you to the expedia page of the hotel.